tendersearls/tldr/README.md

 end
 ```

-Second, if your tests depend on a test helper, so long as you name it `test/helper.rb`, it will automatically be required by TLDR, so you don't need to add `require "helper"` at the top of each test.
+Second, if your tests depend on a test helper, it will be automatically loaded by TLDR _if_ you name it `test/helper.rb`.
+That means you don't need to add `require "helper"` to the top of every test.
 If you want to name the helper something else, you can do so with the `--helper` option:

 ```
 tldr --helper test/test_helper.rb